magpantaynic/magpantaynic/README.md

 - ⚡ Fun fact: ...
 -->

+I am a graduate from Adelphi University with a Bachelor's Degree in Computer Science.

 - 😄 Pronouns: she/her
 - ⚡ Fun fact: my favorite color is blue 💙
 - 🔭 I’m currently working on improving my java skills and hope to create more projects soon